 Realistic Student Debt Reform is Necessary

-Access to higher education is not only a financial issue, and it is an equitable one.
+Access to higher education is not only a financial issue but also an equitable one.
 Income mobility and the ability of students from economically and socially disadvantaged communities to transcend historical and structural limitations are driven by access to higher education (Mitchell et al., 2018).

-Taking each of the four drivers mentioned above, there are real policy options to explore to address them.
+Taking each of the four drivers mentioned above, real policy options exist to explore to address them.
 While none of the potential solutions are without drawbacks, conversation and exploration are necessary, and difficult decisions must move from the status quo to a more equitable funding outcome.

-As housing prices rebound, the family home again becomes a driver of wealth.
-However, homeownership and access to stored home equity among minorities and economically disadvantaged families are significantly lower than the middle and upper classes.
-When awarding financial aid and providing access to limited state and institutional resources, home equity should be considered at some level.
-Right now, home equity is not considered as part of the FAFSA (Pinkster, 2019).
+As housing prices rebound, the family home becomes a driver of wealth.
+However, homeownership and access to stored home equity among minorities and economically disadvantaged families are significantly lower than in the middle and upper classes.
+Home equity should be considered at some level when awarding financial aid and providing access to limited state and institutional resources.
+Home equity is not considered part of the FAFSA (Pinkster, 2019).
 This may place two students with significantly different economic abilities to pay in the same category for financial aid – diluting the award for the student with less access to stored wealth.
 There should be an expectation that home equity, along with imputed costs to access it, will be considered as part of a redistribution of limited financial aid resources to economically disadvantaged students.
 As Pinkser notes, this approach has downsides, including accuracy measures for home equity and the need to account for maintenance and upkeep.
 However, the wealth is real and needs to be factored into the allocation of financial aid.

 A third reform is within the academy itself.
-Higher education institutions need to make honest assessments of programs, enrollment patterns, institutional mission, and staffing levels.
+Higher education institutions must honestly assess programs, enrollment patterns, institutional mission, and staffing levels.
 Programs no longer viewed as relevant by students or society need to be staffed appropriately, transitioned, or eliminated.
-Technology and multi-modal class delivery methods need to complement brick and mortar classrooms, allowing for fewer buildings, larger class sizes, and flexibility for students.
-The administration needs to look in the mirror and eliminate redundancies, overstaffed fiefdoms, and inefficiencies in the process.
-States need to look at opportunities to merge institutions and use shared services models for administration and support functions.
+Technology and multi-modal class delivery methods need to complement brick-and-mortar classrooms, allowing for fewer buildings, larger class sizes, and flexibility for students.
+The administration needs to look in the mirror and eliminate redundancies, overstaffed fiefdoms, and inefficiencies.
+States must look at opportunities to merge institutions and use shared services models for administration and support functions.
 While part of the solution lies in increased funding, this increased funding policy will not be supported by the general population unless accompanied by cost reform on campus.

 The final reform is to expand the limitations of dischargeability in bankruptcy for student loans and provide means-tested forgiveness and repayment plans that do not negatively amortize.
-The federal government needs to fulfill its promise for federal loan forgiveness for students working in public service or the not-for-profit sector on a means-tested basis.
-This payback to give back will return on investment for communities, particularly those wishing to give back to historically economically or socially disadvantaged communities.
+The federal government must fulfill its promise for federal loan forgiveness for students working in public service or the not-for-profit sector on a means-tested basis.
+This payback to give back will return on investment for communities, particularly those wishing to give back to historically, economically, or socially disadvantaged communities.

-The combination of reforms in cost-based and need-based funding should reduce the instances of students unable to meet student loan obligations while addressing the current and long-term needs of the institution and society as a whole.
+The combination of cost-based and need-based funding reforms should reduce students’ inability to meet student loan obligations while addressing the current and long-term needs of the institution and society as a whole.
 Other reforms include examining enrollment marketing, societal pressures on moving away from school, and limiting student loan borrowing worthy of exploration.
-However, without a strong system of affordable state-supported institutions, these additional reforms cannot be successful.
-Reform begins with addressing accessibility coupled with affordability, and these four steps will begin that reform journey.
+However, these additional reforms cannot be successful without a robust system of affordable state-supported institutions.
+Reform begins with addressing accessibility and affordability, and these four steps will begin that reform journey.

-The current financial challenges faced by students and their families are not insurmountable, but real reform is necessary.
-The reform needs to be structural, comprehensive, and disruptive to impact the student loan crisis truly.
+The current financial challenges students and their families face are not insurmountable, but real reform is necessary.
+The reform needs to be structural, comprehensive, and disruptive to truly impact the student loan crisis.
 Each of the four elements mentioned above has potential solutions to explore.
-Policymakers and higher education stakeholders must work together to make difficult decisions to ensure continued access to higher education.
+Policymakers and higher education stakeholders must collaborate to make difficult decisions to ensure continued access to higher education.